Introduction to the MLS fantasy football hosted by FootballCoin

 There are a few precursors to the MLS competition.
 The American Football Association was formed in 1884.
 Then the North American Soccer League ran, with a good deal of success, until it was shut down in 1984.
 The league famously drew on the talent of soon to retired superstars such as Pele and Franz Beckenbauer.

-This league featured both US and Canadian clubs.
+According to the PlayAmo Canada webpage, This league featured both US and Canadian clubs.
 Once the NASL closed its doors, the Canadian Soccer League was formed in 1987.
 As the name suggests, this competition featured only teams from Canada.
 It was active up until 1992.

 There was certainly a need for the creation of the first tier of North American football.
 First and foremost, FIFA demanded that such a competition exists as a condition for awarding the US the right to host the 1994 football World Cup.

 MLS is formed and soccer begins to attract the public’s attention